"Offended by the mistakes which nature has so often given to the female sense, Pygmalion has spent lonely days without company.

 Squealing tyres, aggressive honking and a minor heart attack on my part.

-"Hey," I shouted at the driver.
+"Hey," I yell at the driver.

-The car now speeds recklessly past me.
+The car is now speeding recklessly past me.

 I take off my shoes and try to calm down.